G.R. No.

 HELD:

 There is no grave abuse of discretion.
 The complaint for warrantless search charges no criminal offense.
 The conduct of a warrantless search is not a criminal act for it is not penalized under the Revised Penal Code (RPC) or any other special law.
-What the RPC punishes are only tw
+What the RPC punishes are only two forms of searches: Art.
+129. Search warrants maliciously obtained and abuse in the service of those legally obtained, and Art.
+130. Searching domicile without witnesses.

-The remedy of petitioner against the warrantless search conducted on his vehicle is civil, under Article 32, in relation to Article 2219 (6) and (10) of the Civil Code.
+warrantless search conducted on his vehicle is civil, under Article 32, in relation to Article 2219 (6) and (10) of the Civil Code.

 Ombudsman properly dismissed the complaint for illegal search, although the reason for dismissing (valid warrantless arrest) the same is rather off the mark.
 The same should have been dismissed by the reason that it is not cognizable by the Ombudsman as illegal search is not a criminal offense.